Drawing in perspective importance

 What is perspective drawing in art?

-There are two main different types of perspective in art: atmospheric perspective and linear perspective.
-Perspective drawing allows us to give a three dimensional feel to an otherwise 2D surface.
-It is what helps us to create a believable sense of space in our painting and drawing.
-It is the artist’s job to be able to draw an object so that it will look solid and not flat like the surface of a piece of paper.
+Perspective drawing gives a three dimensional feel to an otherwise 2D surface.
+It is what helps to create a believable sense of space in drawings, as well as paintings.
+With it, you will be able to portray an object with a sense of dimension, so that it doesn’t lay flat like the surface it’s drawn or painted upon.

 All about linear perspective drawing